-Running Instructions for the Lucas "Magdyno"
+Running Instructions for the Lucas "Magdyno" Set

-THE Magdyno, as the name suggests, consists of two units: the magneto for ignition, and the dynamo for charging the battery.
+THE "Magdyno," as the name suggests, consists of two units: the magneto for ignition, and the dynamo for charging the battery.
 For the sake of simplicity and compactness, both units are housed together, the stationary parts, the dynamo yoke, and the magneto pole laminations being cast in a common aluminium frame.
 Power is transmitted to the dynamo (the upper unit) by gears driven from the magneto spindle.
-The electro-magnetic cut-out is mounted directly on the commutator end bracket of the dynamo, thus, with the exception of the controlling switches, the Magdyno contains the whole of the charging and ignition system.
+The electro-magnetic cut-out is mounted directly on the commutator end bracket of the dynamo, thus, with the exception of the controlling switches and the battery, the "Magdyno" contains the whole of the charging and ignition system.